 Weeks and months are self-explanatory, right?
 So let’s talk trimesters.

-How Far Along Am I / Fertilization / Implantation
+How Far Along Am I From Fertilization From Implantation

-Determining how far along you are in a pregnancy can get confusing.
+Determining how far along you are in pregnancy can get confusing.

 By the earliest time you could pee on that stick and get your positive, your baby (or babies!) is already at least three weeks old.